Edward Burton Gleeson

-Edward Burton Gleeson (1803 – 2 February 1870), also known as "Paddy" Gleeson, was a South Australian settler, farmer and founder of the town of Clare, which he named for he county of his birth.
+Edward Burton Gleeson (1803 – 2 February 1870), also known as "Paddy" Gleeson, was a South Australian settler, farmer and founder of the town of Clare, which he named for the county of his birth.

 History

 Gleeson arrived in South Australia on 27 July 1838 with his wife Harriet Gleeson née Llewelyn (c.
 1799 – 6 June 1896) on board the Emerald Isle from India.
 He became involved in pastoral activities in Adelaide and settled east of the city in what is now the suburb of Beaumont.
 He established a property which he named Gleeville near the current Dashwood Road – Sunnyside Road junction, and also took up pastoral runs north of Adelaide, near the Wakefield River.
 In 1840, he established the Inchiquin run in the Clare Valley area, and in 1842 laid out a plan for a town.
 This would have a number of different names, but from 1846 would eventually be called Clare, after Gleeson's home county in Ireland.

 Gleeson became insolvent on 30 July 1846 and as a result, sold Gleeville to Samuel Davenport and moved all his farming interests to the Clare Valley.
 Inchiquin then became his main property and business concern.
 He was well liked by members of the community and eventually earned the informal title the King of Clare.

 Throughout the rest of his life, he had a variety of interests in the area, including being the town's first mayor and a special magistrate for the region.
 He died at Inchiquin in 1870, leaving six children.

 Hampton Carroll Gleeson, MHA for Flinders, was a nephew.